-The ECHO Program has structured its focus areas based on three threat categories, and advances projects in each category aimed at informing the development of measures to reduce threats to whales:
+The ECHO Program has structured its focus areas based on three threat categories identified by the Fisheries and Oceans Canada Recovery Strategy and advances projects in each category aimed at informing the development of measures to reduce threats to whales:

 - physical disturbance – Vessel traffic has the potential to impact whales through ship collections or by altering their normal behaviour and movement.

 - environmental contaminants – Contaminants can accumulate in a whale body, potentially impacting reproduction, development, and immune system functions.